drone-plugins/drone-artifactory/README.md

-A plugin to upload files to Jfrog artifactory.
+A plugin to upload files to Jfrog Artifactory.
+Now implemented using the JFrog Go Client SDK (no JFrog CLI dependency at runtime).

 Run the following script to install git-leaks support to this repo.
 ```